ThinPotato/Kindle-Highlights-Display/README.md

 # Kindle-Highlights-Display
 This is the software repository for my highlights project.
 This repo has two parts.
 The first being a webcrawler that downloads and saves your highlgihts from the amazon website.
 The second being the software behind the physical display.
-It chooses a random highlight, uses an API to download additional information (such as book name, author, cover art, etc.) And displays it into a webpage to be loaded by the Raspberry pi powering the E-ink display.
+It chooses a random highlight, uses an API to download additional information (such as book name, author, cover art, etc.) And displays it into a PIL image to be loaded by the Raspberry pi powering the E-ink display.

 ## Features